 Appendix A – Reportable conduct scheme, Working with Children Checks and organisational duty of care

 A Victorian reportable conduct scheme will commence operation on 1 July 2017, and it will be administered by the Commission for Children and Young People.

 The scheme will require organisations that have a high level of responsibility for children to report allegations of child abuse and child related misconduct to the Commission for Children and Young People.
-Certain community service organisations funded by the Department of Health and Human Services will be covered by the scheme.
+Certain community service organisations funded by the Department of Families, Fairness and Housing will be covered by the scheme.

 Central oversight of how organisations respond to allegations of reportable conduct will help embed a child-safe culture across all organisations.

 Further information about the reportable conduct scheme, including a full list of organisations covered by the scheme, is available on the websites of the:

 The Working with Children Check (External link) is one of the safety measures organisations need to put in place to protect children from sexual and physical harm.